 The CDC provides a comprehensive list of recommendations and precautions to avoid becoming infected with Listeria, which are as follows:

 - Keep your refrigerator at 41°F (5°C) or below to slow the growth of Listeria.

 - Ready-to-eat foods, such as deli items and leftovers, should be stored no longer than seven days at or below 41°F

 - Thoroughly cook raw food from animal sources, such as beef, pork, or poultry to a safe internal temperature.
 For a list of recommended temperatures for meat and poultry, visit the USDA Website.

-Recommendations for persons at high risk, such as pregnant women and persons with weakened immune systems, in addition to the recommendations listed above, include:
+There are additional recommendations for persons at increased risk of infection, such as pregnant women and persons with weakened immune systems.
+In addition to the recommendations listed above, CDC advises the following:

 - Do not eat soft cheese such as feta, queso blanco, queso fresco, brie, Camembert, blue-veined, or panela (queso panela) unless it is labeled as made with pasteurized milk.
 Make sure the label says, "MADE WITH PASTEURIZED MILK."

 - Do not eat cold smoked seafood, unless it is contained in a cooked dish, such as a casserole, or unless it is a canned or shelf-stable product.

 - Cold smoked seafood, such as salmon, trout, whitefish, cod, tuna, and mackerel, is most often labeled as "nova-style," "lox," "kippered," "smoked," or "jerky."
 These fish are typically found in the refrigerator section or sold at seafood and deli counters of grocery stores and delicatessens.